sabrinaderose/arch-kde-plasma-configuration/README.md

 # 🖥️ Arch Linux KDE Daily Driver Setup

 > [!NOTE]
-> This project documents the **final successful rebuild** of Arch Linux with KDE Plasma, used as a secure, rice-ready daily driver after two failed attempts.
+> This project documents the **final successful rebuild** of Arch Linux with KDE Plasma, used as a secure, daily driver after two failed attempts.
 It’s designed for real-world productivity, documentation, and portfolio development.

 ---